marcharper/python-ternary/README.md

 ![](https://camo.githubusercontent.com/023639b15fbdf421df2462bc5eed646c326be152/687474703a2f2f692e696d6775722e636f6d2f687753524439372e6a7067)

+There are many more examples in [this paper](http://arxiv.org/abs/1210.5539).

 ## Heatmaps

 Ternary can plot heatmaps in two ways and two styles.
 Given a function, ternary will evaluate the function at the specified number of steps.
 The simplex can be split up into triangles or hexagons (thanks to contributor btweinstein for the hexagonal heatmap functionality).
+There is a large set of examples [here](http://people.mbi.ucla.edu/marcharper/stationary_stable/3x3/incentive.html).

 For example: